LingLingAZN/FlipperZero_BadUSB_Windows/Payloads/Pranks/WinNightLight/README.md

 Simple Windows Nightlight payload.</br>
-Activate the Windows Nightlight Display settings and set it to max</br>
+Activate the Windows nightlight display settings and set it to maximum</br>
 Available for German and US keyboard layouts</br>
 Workes under Windows 10 & 11